fchorney/StepManiaX-LED-Arrows/README.md

   - We can maybe man in the middle this to figure it out, and actually light our arrows the color the game tells us to.

 # Special Thanks
-Big thanks to [Step Revolution](https://www.steprevolution.com/) for making a super fun game and being cool with me making this kind of stuff.
+Big thanks to the [Step Revolution](https://www.steprevolution.com/) crew for making a super fun game, being cool with me making this kind of stuff, and even helping me out with some aspects of it.

 Thanks to [Daaanty](https://www.twitch.tv/daaanty) for giving me some great ideas for the arrow models as well as helping me track down some of the harder to find connectors.

-Thanks to Cube for making this helpful [SMX Pad to Andamiro Cabinet](https://docs.google.com/document/d/1XnCEbnF3oVle8vsj_GakjsSuEs43jKPMqEG-YfRb-IE/edit#heading=h.98pnc1v5ryli) guide which helped me confirm some wiring
+Thanks to Cube for making this helpful [SMX Pad to Andamiro Cabinet](https://docs.google.com/document/d/1XnCEbnF3oVle8vsj_GakjsSuEs43jKPMqEG-YfRb-IE/edit#heading=h.98pnc1v5ryli) guide which helped me confirm some wiring.

 Make sure to check out the [Official StepManiaX Discord](https://discord.gg/stepmaniax-430779485026254848) where you can find a lot of us chatting about SMX and talking about fun projects like this!